 Suffolk County spreads across approximately 1,000 square miles --- two-thirds of Long Island--- and measures 86 miles long and 26 miles at its greatest width.
 It is one of the largest counties in New York State.

-16. What Attractions are There on Long Island, NY?
+What Attractions Are There on Long Island, NY?

-16. Do You Need a Lot of Money to Live on, or to Visit, Long Island, NY?
+Do You Need a Lot of Money to Live There or Visit?

 If you're planning on living in the Hamptons, bring loads of cash.
 But Long Island is like any other area of the United States.
 There are luxurious areas as well as more affordable towns.